 What a person says or how they behave doesn’t change the way a doula works.
-For example, a client can be in a bad mood, acting out or insisting that ketchup goes great with steak.
+For example, a client can be in a bad mood, act out, or insist that ketchup goes great with steak.
 It can be difficult, but we must look and act with love and compassion.

 This isn’t always easy